gallenc/solent2Public/week1/maven-test-exercise/README.md

 You should now have an example1 project generated in your myPracticeCourseWork folder.

-4. build your new project
+4. Build your new project
 ```
 cd example1
 mvn clean install